tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-02-programming-hive-ddl-table.markdown

 The `ALTER TABLE` statements *only* change *metadata* of the table, but not the data in the table.
 It's up to us to ensure that any schema modifications are consistent with the actual data.

-Some basic `ALTER TABLE` statements are shown in the following examples:
+Some basic `ALTER TABLE` statements for renaming table and changing table columns are shown in the following examples:

 ```
 /* Renaming table */